When She Turns 18 and I Feel Old

 Chalk one up to the imperfect parents of the world

 Maybe I’m just figuring out the whole basis of and the reason for parenting.
-Parents are here to point out the good shit and the bad.
+Parents are here to point out the good stuff and the bad.
 The right from the wrong.
 The why of why bad things happen to good people and the consequences of our stupidity and others.

 Regardless of the era, it’s finally dawning on me, that parents?
 We’re just sherpas to our children leading them to the door that opens to life.
 The difference now?
 We can blame it all on smartphones and social media.
 I can’t believe she’s 18.